 3. Check for Familiar PI Tactics

-- You’re tipped off by an informant or insider at a PI firm.
-They sometimes rat out unethical cases.
+• You are tipped off anonymously by an informant or whistleblower at a PI firm uncomfortable with an unethical job involving you.
+Some will rat out illicit cases.

 4. Consult a Private Investigator Yourself